yo1dog/vscode-cursor-align/README.md

 ### Why does Pad Front/right-align not work with tabs?

-It is not possible to ensure a consistant ending position when tabs are involved.
+It is not possible to ensure a consistent ending position when tabs are involved.
 For example, it is impossible to make the ends of these two lines align:
 ```
 a→  X
 b→  cX
 ```

-### Emojis/nonstandard characters mess up alignment.
+### Why do emojis/nonstandard characters mess up alignment?

 This is due to an underlying issue with vscode: [microsoft/vscode#100730](https://github.com/microsoft/vscode/issues/100730)